vksmadheshiya/Transliteration/README.md

 # Transliteration
-In this project, we developed a character-level language model to transliterate English text into Hindi.
+A demo project developed for a character-level language model to transliterate English text into Hindi.
 Implemented in TensorFlow.